 The proper etiquette to make payments for items in Japan is to place your money on the tray at the store counter (making sure the notes aren’t folder).
 Your change is usually returned to you in the same way.

 One thing that really surprised me is that most ATMs in Japan don’t accept foreign bank cards.
 If you do find you’re short on cash during your trip, convenience stores such as 7/11, Lawson and Family Mart are the easiest place to find an ATM that will accept foreign cards.
-Just be prepared for the foreign transaction fees.
+If you plan on using ATMs a lot, make sure to use a card that doesn’t charge international ATM fees.
+I personally use Up Bank and have found it to be one of the best bank cards when travelling abroad.

 If you have travelled to Japan before let me know your travel tips in the comments below!
 For those who have never been to Japan, what else would you like to know?
 I’d love to share more stories from my travels with you.